zer0cache/matic-docs/docs/faq/wallet-bridge-faq.md

 ## I was trying to make a deposit but the transaction stopped at the Approve step.

-If the transaction is still at the **Approve** step, it has not been completed yet.
+If the transaction is still at the **Approve** step, it is not yet complete.
 To fulfill it, you need to pay the gas fee and then it should go through.

 ## The gas fee for my withdrawal transaction is too high.